Radio Emission and Electric Gaps in Pulsar Magnetospheres: Discharge Waves

-\sec{Discharge Waves} Fig.~\ref{waves} shows the plasma waves excited during the polar-cap discharge [inset (i)], the inner return-current discharge [inset (ii)], and the outer return-current discharge [inset (iii)].
+Fig.~\ref{waves} shows the plasma waves excited during the polar-cap discharge [inset (i)], the inner return-current discharge [inset (ii)], and the outer return-current discharge [inset (iii)].
 The electromagnetic fields of the waves $\delta \vec{B}$ and $\delta \vec{E}$ are isolated by first subtracting the time average to remove the zero frequency (background) component.
 Then we subtract a local spatial average calculated along the magnetic field line, which removes large amplitude low frequency oscillations caused by breathing of the global magnetosphere.
 The perpendicular part of the waves are calculated as $\delta \vec{B}_{\perp} = \vec{B} - \delta \vec{B}_{||}$, where $\delta \vec{B}_{||}=\delta \vec{B}\cdot\vec{B}/|\vec{B}|$.

-The observed discharge waves are consistent with the mechanism seen in previous local simulations: pair production in the gap electric field drives a current which directly couples to oscillations in $E_{||}$, $\delta \vec{B}_{\perp}$, and $\delta \vec{E}_{\perp}$ \cite{philippov_origin_2020,cruz_coherent_2021}.
-The wavelength of the modes is consistent with $\lambda \sim 2\pi c/\omega$ [Fig.~\ref{waves}, insets (i)-(iii)], where $\omega = (4\pi n e^2 / \langle \gamma^3 \rangle m )^{1/2}$ is the local plasma frequency.
-The wave electric field is polarized in the $\vec{k}-\vec{B}$ plane, which suggests that an ordinary (O) mode is excited ($\vec{k}$ is the wave vector).
-In particular, $\delta E_{\perp}/E_{||}$ is consistent with the superluminal O-mode polarization \cite{1986ApJ...302..120A}, in agreement with local simulations \citep{philippov_origin_2020,cruz_coherent_2021}.
-As the discharge develops and plasma density increases, a spectrum of higher frequency modes is excited \cite{philippov_origin_2020}, although we only resolve low frequencies in the global simulation.
-The wave amplitude is consistent with $E^{\star}_{||}\sim \gamma_s m c\omega_\star / e $, where $\omega_\star=2\pi\nu_\star$ is the plasma frequency later in the discharge when $E_{||}$ can barely reverse $e^{\pm}$ \cite{tolman_electric_2022}.
-At each gap the emission of waves is strongly modulated on the gap light-crossing timescale.
+The waves are remarkably consistent with a mechanism previously seen in local-box simulations \citep{philippov_origin_2020,cruz_coherent_2021}: pair production in the gap drives a variable current which couples to oscillations of $\delta{\vec{E}}$ and $\delta \vec{B}$.
+Two properties of the observed $\delta\vec{E}$ show that it is the superluminal O-mode \citep{1986ApJ...302..120A}: $\delta\vec{E}$ lies in the $\vec{k}$-$\vec{B}$ plane ($\vec{k}$ is the wavevector) [Fig.~\ref{waves}], and $\delta{E}_\parallel/\delta E_\perp$ is consistent with the superluminal O-mode polarization (Appendix~\ref{normal_modes}).
+Excitation occurs with frequencies $\omega$ comparable to the plasma frequency $\omega_p=(4\pi n e^2/m)^{1/2}$, which is rapidly growing during the discharge \citep{tolman_electric_2022}.
+The growing $\omega\sim\omega_p$ and the moderate $k$ (large length-scale of the discharge) lead to the excitation of the superluminal branch $\omega/k>c$ rather than subluminal Alfv\'en waves.
+The waves reach amplitude $E^{\star}_{||}\sim \gamma_s m c\,\omega_\star / e $, where $\omega_\star$ is the plasma frequency later in the discharge when screening reduces $E_{||}$ so that it can barely reverse $e^{\pm}$ \citep{tolman_electric_2022}.
+The emitted waves track adiabatically along the O-mode branch as they propagate through the decreasing plasma density, and should escape the magnetosphere as vacuum waves with $k_\star=\omega_\star /c$ (the escape is not captured in our simulation, because at large radii the grid cell exceeds $k_\star^{-1}$.)
+The wave emission is strongly modulated on the gap light-crossing timescale.